-- If you want to obtain copies for research there are options to view, save and print digital images of 1855-1967 entries and to order official paper certificates of those for 1968-2016.
+- If you want to obtain copies for research there are options to view, save and print digital images of 1855-1970 entries and to order official paper certificates of those from 1971 onwards.
 The 50 year cut-off for viewing images of statutory death records online is in accordance with the National Records of Scotland's policy on protecting the privacy of individuals.

 Deaths is a record type in the advanced search category statutory registers and includes the Minor Records of deaths overseas.
 It covers the following:

 - Air register (from 1948) - deaths in any part of the world on British-registered aircraft where it appears that the deceased person was usually resident in Scotland

 - Consular returns (from 1914) - certified copies of registrations by British consuls relating to persons of Scottish descent or birth

 - Register of births, deaths and marriages in foreign counties (1860-1965) - deaths of Scots with entries made on the basis of information supplied and after consideration of the evidence of each event

 - High Commissioners' returns (from 1964) - records from certain Commonwealth countries relating to persons of Scottish descent or birth plus some earlier returns for India, Pakistan, Bangladesh, Sri Lanka and Ghana